nextflow-io/nextflow/docs/getstarted.md

 # Get started

-If you're new to Nextflow, [take a look at the tutorials on this page](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html#nf-core) first.
+If you're new to Nextflow, check out [this blog post](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html) first.
 This guide will help you get started with using Nextflow.
 It covers:

 - Requirements
 - Installation
 - Your first script

-We also recommend taking a look at these pages once you've installed Nextflow.

-- {ref}`config-page`
-- {ref}`workflow-page`
-- {ref}`operator-page`

 (getstarted-requirement)=

 ## Requirements

-Nextflow can be used on any POSIX-compatible system (Linux, macOS, etc).
+Nextflow can be used on any POSIX-compatible system (Linux, macOS, etc), and on Windows through [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It requires Bash 3.2 (or later) and [Java 11 (or later, up to 21)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed.
-You can check what version you have using the following command:
+You can see which version you have using the following command:

 ```bash
 java -version